Meet the Artists - 2026

 Kathleen Turner

 Singer-songwriter, storyteller and community musician, Kathleen Turner is Tyrone born and Limerick adopted.
 She moved to the city to study community music in 2007, fell in love with the people and place and never left.
 Since then, her music has grown legs with her debut EP, Some Stories, in 2015 followed up by The Lines Between Us in 2017, which was produced by award-winning folk artist and composer, Chris Wood.
 At the close of 2019, Turner released her first full album, Like a Lion, in collaboration with renowned multi-instrumentalist, producer and composer, Sean Óg Graham.
-Described by The Irish Times as a collection of songs “shot through with grit and gumption,” this album is a celebration of women and lays the groundwork for Kathleen’s future projects post-Covid.
+Described by The Irish Times as a collection of songs “shot through with grit and gumption,” this album is a celebration of women and lays the groundwork for Kathleen’s future projects post-COVID.

 Máire Keary